Keep Worker model records around instead of deleting them

 To resolve this, introduce a boolean named 'online' on the Worker model.
 The code in pulp_celerybeat that manages these Worker records would be updated to set the 'online' value when workers start and stop.
 The field's default should correspond with its usage.

-Currently on 3.0-dev the pulp_celerybeat code all lives inside of here0.
+Currently on 3.0-dev the pulp_celerybeat code all lives inside of here.

-#1 Updated by mhrivnak almost 3 years ago
+#1 Updated by mhrivnak about 4 years ago

 This may require us to re-think the uniqueness constraint.
 I suspect the tasking system will want to continue having an easy way to guarantee that there's only one active worker at a time with a given name.